Simone Darling

 Available for student supervision

-Dr Simone Darling is a Research Fellow, Social Innovation Lead and Senior Program Manager at Murdoch Children’s Research Institute who has more than a decade of experience leading translational research initiatives across health and education in both clinical and community settings.
+Dr Simone Darling is a Principal Research Fellow, Team Leader and Senior Program Manager at Murdoch Children’s Research Institute.
+She has more than a decade of experience leading translational research initiatives across health and education in both clinical and community settings.

 Dr Darling’s research and policy focus has been on building the capacity of primary schools to better support student mental health, changing the language of child mental health, typical and atypical childhood development, and digital health innovation and translation in paediatric care.
 Her research outputs consistent of high quality and influential publications, presentations, policy and community and clinically based programs and services, spanning education, psychology, assessment methodology, cancer, brain development, paediatrics development and mental health.
 Dr Darling has extensive experience in applied research, particularly in community facing products and programs to support child health, development, mental health and wellbeing.